-Risk Code SRR2324_R08 Risk Title National Care Service Latest Note Date 25-Jan-2023 Risk Owner Craig Hatton Risk Proximity Factors Consequences / I mpact Existing Risk Control Measures Likelihood Impact The proposals for a National Care Service represent one of the largest reorganisations in local government since the creation of local authorities in 1995/96.
+Risk Code SRR2324_R08 Risk Title National Care Service Latest Note Date 25-Jan-2023 Risk Owner Craig Hatton Risk Proximity Factors Consequences / I Impact Existing Risk Control Measures Likelihood Impact The proposals for a National Care Service represent one of the largest reorganisations in local government since the creation of local authorities in 1995/96.
 Uncertainty around future delivery models and the scope of the National Care Service, leading to uncertainty around the level of local authority resources which will be transferred to the National Care Service and also the level of funding to cover the remaining local authority services, with the Social Care Budget accounting for almost one third of local government expenditure.
 Complexity in the transferring of one of local government's most significant and important services, therefore resulting in considerable staff resourcing to undertake this task, as well as considerable financial cost.
 The arrangements for Children's Services are still to be determined, but if these are removed from the local authority there are risks arising from the arm's length proximity to Education.
 Tight timescales for implementation by the end of the current Parliamentary term in 2026, when boundaries and service scope are uncertain. funding.
 Potential impact or services.
-Delays in the imple priorities and comr diverted resource.
-Potential loss of 'w local government t leadership and link Uncertainty create which may result in experience as well recruitment.
-Risk to the ongoing the Council into Ch removed from the Challenges around historic borrowing a assets.
-Reducing the capa whole service' approach within hat benefitted from shared as across essential services. d for the council's workforce in a loss of existing talent and as difficulties with g work and service delivery by hildren's Services if these are local authority.
-Engagement within the Health & Social Care Partnership with lead professionals, input by Senior Managers within the HSCP and consideration by the Partnership Senior Management Team on the Scottish Government's proposals for the National Care Service.
+Delays in the imple priorities and communities and communities and communities and communities and communities and loss of 'would government to the leadership and links.
+Uncertainty creates which may result in experience as well recruitment.
+Risk to the ongoing the Council into Challenges around historic borrowing assets.
+Reducing the capa d for the council's workforce n a loss of existing talent and l as difficulties with g work and service delivery by nildren's Services if these are Engagement within the Health & Social Care Partnership with lead professionals, input by Senior Managers within the HSCP and consideration by the Partnership Senior Management Team on the Scottish Government's proposals for the National Care Service.
 The North Ayrshire Integration Joint Board approved their response to the consultation at their meeting of 21 October 2021.
 Cabinet approved their response to the consultation at their meeting of 2 November 2021.
 Participation in the annual National Care Service Forum, with the first meeting held on 3 October 2022.
-5 4 Status Risk Score Heat Map Change in Score Approach Increasing 20 Impact New risk Treat
+5 4 Status Risk Score Heat Map poorlii Change in Score Approach Increasing 20 Mpact New risk Treat

-Strategic Risk Action Plan Date Updated 27-Jan-2023 Analysis of Effectiveness of Controls Further Action Required Target Date for Completion Officers Responsible Current Status: RAG 27 January 2023: Actions will be identified and progressed in due course.
-31-Mar-2026 Caroline Cameron/Mark Boyd/Craig Hatton ٠
+Strategic Risk Action Plan Date Updated 27-Jan-2023 Analysis of Effectiveness of Controls IFIITTNAT ACTION RAGIIITAG Target Date for Completion Officers Responsible Current Status: RAG 27 January 2023: Actions will be identified and progressed in due course.
+31-Mar-2026 Caroline Cameron/Mark Boyd/Craig Hatton •